External Hard Drive Not Showing Up on Mac (Sequoia)? 8 Fixes

 Here's how to format a drive on your Mac:

-5. When prompted, name your drive, choose the format you want, and click Erase.
+- When prompted, name your drive, choose your desired format, and click Erase.

 6. Repair Drive with Disk Utility